argentsea/docfx/tutorials/quickstarts/sharding.md

 > Conceptually, these four databases would correspond to regional data stores in the *United States*, *Brazil*, *Europe*, and *China*.
 In my real global application I would replicate the data from each region to each other region.
 Therefore, each region would have one writable data store and three readable ones.
 In this way, the “local” shard is writeable, the “foreign” shards are read-only.
 Writes to a foreign shard must be done across the WAN.
 Your implementation may vary.
 > Our walkthrough, however, only needs four simple databases on one server.
 We’ll only imagine the rest.

-Next, after the databases have been created, *connect to each database in turn* and run the *ShardSetup.sql* SQL script.
+After the databases have been created, *connect to each database in turn* and run the *ShardSetup.sql* SQL script.
 This will create the schemas, tables, stored procedures, reference data, etc. for our sample databases.

 > [!CAUTION]
 > The database setup create users with weak passwords (that are also published on the Internet), so you might consider changing them.

 Finally, run the shard-specific SQL scripts — *ShardUS.sql*, *ShardBR.sql*, *ShardUS.sql*, *ShardUS.sql* — within their respective databases.
 This will load the shard-specific sample data.